The new SailGP league and its F50 fleet, armed with Future Fibres rigging, looks to push the boundaries of sailing as we know it.

-With the aim of bringing the fans closer to the sport we all love, the SailGP is a new high-performance racing league that gives spectators access to key performance data and exclusive sailing footage.
-Featuring five grand prix events, all six national teams will sail identical wingsailed F50s – the world’s fastest, most technologically advanced catamarans – making sure the spectators will always be on their edge of their seats.
+With the aim of bringing the fans closer to the sport we all love, SailGP is a new high-performance racing league that gives spectators access to key performance data and exclusive sailing footage.
+Featuring five grand prix events, all six national teams will sail identical wing-sailed F50s – the world’s fastest, most technologically advanced catamarans – making sure the spectators will always be on the edge of their seats.

 Future Fibres is proud to have sold our cables to the current fleet which will carry our flagship ECsix multistrand rigging.